 For example, even if someone asks to get on the phone with a salesperson, that doesn’t necessarily mean that this person is an SQL.
 This person could simply be looking for more information on a product, the specifications, or the benefits, and wondering about that information alone doesn’t necessarily mean someone is at the bottom of the sales funnel.

 Marketers know that sales teams want to get involved only with qualified buyers who exhibit bottom-of-funnel activities.
-They want to be able to engage with prospective clients who have budget, authority, need, and a timeline.
+They want to be able to engage with prospective clients who have a budget, authority, need, and timeline.
 But it’s incredibly hard to differentiate those clients from incredibly active MQLs, right?

 Your buyers have a process for buying your product or service just like how you, the seller, have a process for selling.
 This buyer’s process is often called the buyer’s journey.
 When the buying and selling processes align, everyone involved feels good about the value of the transaction and the relationship.